Rangers seek momentum, new manager to contend again in '23 - WHIZ News

-Less than nine months after a record offseason spending spree of more than a half-billion dollars, the Rangers fired Chris Woodward with the first-time manager late in his fourth season of what had become an extended rebuilding process.
-They will have a losing record for the sixth year in a row unless they win at least 29 of their last 46 games — and to finish above .500 would need one more win than that.
+Less than nine months after a record offseason spending spree of more than a half-billion dollars, the Rangers said Wednesday that Jon Daniels is out as president of baseball operations after leading the club for 17 years.
+That was only two days after first-time manager Chris Woodward was fired late in his fourth season of what had become an extended rebuilding process.

+Texas will have a losing record for the sixth year in a row unless it wins at least 29 of its last 46 games.

 What the Rangers really hope to do over these final seven weeks is to build momentum going into 2023, which general manager Chris Young said is still when they expect to be a playoff-caliber team again.